AlexThyCoolest/Yap-2-Do/README.md

 It’s that simple.

-No accounts.
 No distractions.
 Just talk, and go.

 ## How This Connects to Ethical AI in Education